mli/deepnumpy-doc/guide/crash-course/6-use_gpus.md

 ## Allocate data to a GPU

-You may notice that MXNet's ndarray is very similar to Numpy.
-One major difference is MXNet's ndarray has a `context` attribute that specifies which device this array is on.
+MXNet's ndarray is very similar to NumPy.
+One major difference is MXNet's ndarray has a `context` attribute that specifies which device an array is on.
 By default, it is on `npx.cpu()`.
-Now we will change it to the first GPU.
-You can use `npx.gpu()` or `npx.gpu(0)` to indicate the first GPU.
+Change it to the first GPU with the following code.
+Use `npx.gpu()` or `npx.gpu(0)` to indicate the first GPU.

 ```{.python .input  n=10}
 gpu = npx.gpu() if npx.num_gpus() > 0 else npx.cpu()